Gestalt: our sense of visual balance affects everything we see. And feel.

 ORDER, SYMMETRY & CLARITY

 Gestalt offers rationales for our innate preference for order, symmetry and clarity.
 It offers insights into how the human mind naturally seeks meaning.
-It forms complex patterns by clustering simpler objects and how it instinctively groups and connects them by their similarity or proximity to each other.
+It forms complex patterns by clustering simpler objects and instinctively groups and connects them by their similarity or proximity to each other.

 - - - - - - - - - - - - - - -